Life comes at you fast, it's often said. But technology comes at you even faster.

 That's resulted in interesting-but-flawed LG G5, which was the first mainstream modular phone, and allowed you to slot in acccessories that radically changed its capabilities.

 Much more successful was the G6, which featured a screen that was as long as it was wide, and was brilliant for multi-tasking.
+These were followed by the LG G7 and G8, which were much more consistent performers.

-In general, LG phones are home to some of the best displays on the market, as you might anticipate from some leading developers of new display technology in the TV market, as well as best-in-class cameras and well thought out interfaces.
+In general, LG phones are home to some of the best displays on the market - as you might anticipate from some leading developers of new display technology in the TV market - as well as best-in-class cameras and well thought out interfaces.

 If you're sold on an LG phone, we'd recommend you don't buy at launch.